CodeScop/Oge-Mai-Field-Guide/rizaquests.md

 - **Type:** Collection
 - **Requirements:** Collect 6 Spider Poison, 6 Reenu Wings, 3 Desert Stone, 3 Glass Shards, 3 River Stones, 5 River Grass
 - **Rewards:** 1 Stone Chest
 - **Recommendations:** It is what it is.
-The good news: this is the last Main Quest that has requirements that might send you back to other regions.
+The good news: this is the last Main Quest for a while that has requirements that might send you back to other regions.

 ### Main Quest 4: Mucky, Murky, Muddy